abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 #1 is simple, but on my machine a locally-built image is 1.3GB (due to all the static and dynamic libs installed via apt-get), so that could take quite a while to upload to GCP if you have a slow upload speed like I do.

 Let's try #2 instead.
 Using Container Builder requires defining a `cloudbuild.yaml` file that tells it how to build the app.
 I'm a nice guy and already supplied that file, so we can just submit the build now.
-We'll set the `$COMMIT_SHA` variable[^8] so that the build is tagged with our current git commit SHA:
+We'll set the `$COMMIT_SHA` variable[^commit-sha] so that the build is tagged with our current git commit SHA:

 ```console
 $ export COMMIT_SHA=$(git rev-parse --verify HEAD)